kgeisenman/MATSCI465_KatieEisenman/README.md

 # MATSCI465_KatieEisenman
 This is the GitHub repository for Katie Eisenman's work in MSE-465 at Northwestern University.
+The environment contains the following python libraries: NumPy, SciPy, Matplotlib, HyperSpy, py4DSTEM.